Josh McEachran: Reserves and youth

 A midfielder, McEachran began playing football for Garden City in the Oxford Mail Boys League, where he was spotted by a Chelsea scout.
 He joined the Blues' academy at the age of seven.
-He signed a two-year scholarship deal prior to the beginning of the 2009–10 season and helped the Blues' youth team win the FA Youth Cup for the first time in 50 years.
-The youth team's feats saw the entire squad collectively win Chelsea's Young Player of the Year award.
+He signed a two-year scholarship deal before the beginning of the 2009–10 season and helped the Blues' youth team win the FA Youth Cup for the first time in 50 years.
+Their achievement meant that the entire squad collectively won Chelsea's Young Player of the Year award.
 He also broke into the reserve team and made 9 Premier Reserve League appearances.
 McEachran made 10 Premier Reserve League appearances during the 2010–11 season, helping the team to first place in the Premier Reserve League South, though he did not feature in the knockout stage, which Chelsea won, to win the league outright.
 He made sporadic appearances for the reserves during the 2011–12 and 2013–14 seasons.